tmobile/magentaA11y/_checklist-web/sticky-content.md

 - Where will this appear in the actual DOM (code) order?
   - If it's injected at the top or bottom of the content, will it be cumbersome or impossible for someone using a keyboard or screen reader to locate it?
 - Is it preferable to place this content in multiple locations on the page?
-  - A "Buy now" button can appear more than once in the page
+  - A "Buy now" button can appear more than once in the page.
 - Will this content be perceived as an ad and thus ignored by the customer?
   - We've trained people for years to ignore sticky content in their browser offering app downloads and other ads.
 Why is your popup sticky content any different?